ShengyaoChen/imageJ/README.md

 # Introduction

-ImageJ is a commonly used software among biologist for image analysis.
+ImageJ is a commonly used software among biologists for image analysis.
 However, the batch mode in imageJ is not the most user-friendly way to automate image analysis.
 One of the best way for automating a series of commands in imageJ is **Macro**.
 Here is a list of imageJ macros that may save you a few hours: